 Day 6: Looe > Plymouth

-Finish your Cornwall by train trip by catching the 10.08 train from Looe, changing at Liskeard then crossing the county border into Devon as you arrive into Plymouth at 11.10.
+Finish your Cornwall by train trip by catching the 10.08 train from Looe, changing at Liskeard then crossing the county border into Devon as you arrive in Plymouth at 11.10.
 Plymouth is one of the UK’s biggest and most important Naval bases.
-It’s where the Pilgrim Fathers set sail for America and where the Spanish Armada was beaten – though according to legend, Sir Francis Drake refused to set sail until he’d finished his game of bowls on Plymouth Hoe.
+It’s where the Pilgrim Fathers set sail for America and where the Spanish Armada was beaten – though according to legend, Sir Francis Drake refused to set sail until he’d finished his bowls game on Plymouth Hoe.

-You can still take a walk around the waterfront park at Plymouth Hoe, where you can see Drake’s statue, the Armada Monument and Naval War Memorial.
-Climb the 93 steps to the top of Smeaton’s Tower lighthouse for views out across Plymouth Sound, or visit the 17th-century Royal Citadel fortress – it’s still used by the military base so you need to take a guided tour.
+Walk around the waterfront park at Plymouth Hoe, where you can see Drake’s statue, the Armada Monument and Naval War Memorial.
+Climb the 93 steps to the top of Smeaton’s Tower lighthouse for views across Plymouth Sound, or visit the 17th-century Royal Citadel fortress – it’s still used by the military base so you need to take a guided tour.

-Head back in time to Plymouth’s historic Barbican area with its cobbled streets and Elizabethan warehouses which have been converted into museums, galleries and boutique shops.
-It’s also home to the Plymouth Gin Distillery, England’s oldest operating gin distillery where you can take a tour and tasting.
+Head back in time to Plymouth’s historic Barbican area with its cobbled streets and Elizabethan warehouses converted into museums, galleries and boutiques.
+It’s also home to the Plymouth Gin Distillery, England’s oldest operating gin distillery where you can take a tasting tour.
 Then finish the day in Royal William Yard, a former victualling yard which supplied food and drink to navy vessels and is now full of bars and restaurants.

 Day 7: Plymouth

 Spend your last morning seeing more of Plymouth.
-The National Marine Aquarium is the largest aquarium in the UK, with over 400 different marine species, from the coasts of Devon and Cornwall to the Pacific coral reefs.
+The National Marine Aquarium is the UK’s largest aquarium, with over 400 different marine species, from the coasts of Devon and Cornwall to the Pacific.
 Follow the journey of the Pilgrims from Plymouth to the New World at the Mayflower Museum.
 Or take a boat trip around Plymouth Sound.

-Then if you’re flying back home, the nearest airport is in Exeter, which is around an hour from Plymouth by train.
+Then if you’re flying back home, the nearest airport is in Exeter, around an hour from Plymouth by train.
 From Exeter St Davids station you can catch the 56 bus to Exeter Airport, which runs every half hour and takes 35 minutes.
-Or if you’re travelling back to London, direct trains from Plymouth take 3 hours 10 minutes to reach London Paddington.
+Or if you’re travelling back to London, direct trains from Plymouth to London Paddington take 3 hours 10 minutes.

 How much does it cost?